jconroy5/Project-3-Bridge/README.md

 # Project 3 - Bridge
 COMP 373/473 - Project 3 - Bridge Pattern - Joseph Conroy and Nigel Castelino

+Our other Project 3 program, using the Observer Pattern, can be found [here.](https://github.com/jconroy5/Project-3-Observer)

+The complete documentation on both programs can be found [here.](https://docs.google.com/document/d/1h8DvUw8eyynGfdUJAZmWxN4lpiHAYNyYbFiqmiuQmQM/edit?usp=sharing)

 # To run the client:
 Run Driver.java, found in
 ```